w3f/Grants-Program/applications/Meta_Defender.md

 - Risk Reserve

 When a claim occurs, priority is given to using the funds in the Risk Reserve to pay out; when there is not enough to pay out, the excess is shared among all underwriters according to the weighting of the capital in the Capital Reserve by the underwriters.
+In that way, returns for underwriters can be maximised and the risk of loss can be minimised.